cogniteam/cognitao_ros2/README.md

 ### StateRosproxy
 The StateProxy is a State.
-When creating a new StateRosProxy, the user chooses a name which expresses the state's action.
+When creating a new StateRosProxy, the user chooses a name which expresses the state's action(the goal he send to the server).

 ```
 auto s1 = new StateRosProxy("DriveForward_With_Timer");